-A great way to reduce management stress plus costs from employee training and insurance would be to contract a company with a building management skillset.
+A great way to reduce management stress plus costs from employee training and insurance would be to contract wit a professional facility cleaning and maintenance company with a building management skillset.
 You should look in the building maintenance industry for a reputable commercial cleaning company.
 In addition, we also have an article 5 Questions to Ask Before Hiring a Commercial Cleaning Company that we hope is helpful.

 To sum up Day Porter vs Janitor, these two roles are distinctly different.
 However, both are important to cleanliness, maintenance and help with employee satisfaction.
 Therefore both are valued team members.